 Q&A with Matthew

-Matthew was first featured as a Mobile Hero two years ago while working as the Digital Marketing Manager at AYI, a mobile dating app.
-Since then, Matt moved into the world of gaming apps, now running user acquisition for Tilting Point.
+Matthew was first featured as a Mobile Hero while working as the Digital Marketing Manager at AYI, a mobile dating app.
+Since then, Matt moved into the world of gaming apps, where he ran user acquisition for Tilting Point.
 We caught up with Matt to see what he’s up to and what it’s like going from marketing dating apps to marketing mobile games.

 Tell us about your journey since you were originally featured as a Mobile Hero?
 What have you been up to?

 After leaving the dating app space I knew I wanted to move into mobile gaming or sports tech.
 I was deciding between Tilting Point and a mobile app for youth sports.
 I was blown away by the talent at Tilting Point and saw a chance to make an immediate impact.
 After being hired as the only person on TP’s UA team 1.5 years ago, I’ve been able to grow to the point where I am now managing a 5-person growth marketing team, see our portfolio of apps grow from 5 to 15, and watch our monthly UA spend increase 5-fold.

 Tell us about the apps you are currently marketing.

 I currently oversee a portfolio of 15 apps–14 games and 1 financial app.
 Tilting Point’s focus is primarily games, but we are growing our services for non-gaming as well.